-Before plastic carrier bags were introduced into the market, most bags were made from some woven fabric.
-However, the carrier bags we know today were actually invented in the 1960s by Sten Gustaf Thulin.
-Thulin was an engineer working for a packaging company who realised that thin, flexible packaging could be the solution his company was looking for.
+Before plastic carrier bags were introduced, most bags were made from woven fabric.
+The plastic carrier bags we know today were only invented in the 1960s by Sten Gustaf Thulin.
+Thulin was an engineer working for a packaging company who realised that thin and flexible packaging could be the solution his company needed.

-APlastic carrier bags are typically made from polyethene.
-Polythene is a lightweight, durable plastic which makes it perfect for all forms of packaging.
-In addition to plastic bags, it’s also used for products such as cling film, sandwich bags and even plastic bottles.
+Plastic carrier bags are typically made from either low or high-density polyethene –LDPE or HDPE.
+Polythene is a type of plastic that’s lightweight and durable, which makes it perfect for all forms of packaging.
+As well as being used to make plastic bags, it’s also used to create products such as cling film, sandwich bags, and plastic bottles.

 How are carrier bags made?

-Polythene pellets are put into a machine that causes them to melt and liquify.
+- Polythene pellets are put into a machine that melts and liquifies them.

-The plastic is placed into a machine that blows the melted pellets into a tube shape.
-This process is typically known as extrusion.
+- This plastic is placed into a machine that blows the melted pellets into a tube shape by a process known as extrusion.

-As the plastic cools, it is flattened into one thin sheet of plastic.
+- As the plastic cools, it’s flattened into one thin sheet of plastic.
 The thickness of the sheet depends on the kind of bag being created, as some are designed to be more durable than others.

-If the bag requires any branding, the ink is added to the carrier bag during this stage.
-For example, this could include supermarket logos or distinctive colours.
+- If the bag requires any branding – such as supermarket logos or distinctive colours – ink is added to the carrier bag during this stage.

-Ensure bags are free from continents before throwing them away.
+- Ensure plastic bags are free from continents, clean, and dry before throwing them away.

-Store bags in the appropriate recycling bin or container – away from the rest of your plastic products.
+- Store used carrier bags in the appropriate recycling bin or container – away from the rest of your plastic products and waste.

-What happens to carrier bags after they have been put in the bin?
+What happens to carrier bags after they’re put in the bin?

 What are some eco-friendly alternatives to carrier bags?